 Avocados grow best in mildly warm conditions: not too hot, nor too cold.
 The ideal temperature range is an average of 60 to 85 degrees Fahrenheit.

 One may imagine that avocado trees love heat, given where they originate!
 Yet that isn’t completely true.
 In Mexico and South America, most avocado trees grow at higher elevations that keep them protected from the sweltering temperatures of the valleys and lowlands below.
-Avocado trees have pores in their leaves called stomata, which help the tree both photosynthesize and respire.
+An avocado plant has pores in its leaves called stomata, which help the tree both photosynthesize and respire.
 Apparently, in temperatures over 90°F, the stomata begin to close and cause stress for the tree.
 Fruit and flower drop is likely to occur at temperatures over 100°F. Damage will vary depending on the age, hydration, and variety of the tree – but overall, high heat can cause damage to leaves, fruit, and overall tree health.
 Established avocado trees can grow in excessively hot and arid climates but are less likely to bear fruit.

 Mexican and Mexican-hybrid avocados appear to be the most heat-tolerant varieties, including Mexicola, Reed, and Lamb Hass.
 The more common Hass and Fuerte are some of the least heat-tolerant.
 During an occasional heatwave, avocado trees can be protected with shade cloth.
 Extra irrigation also helps, including above-ground sprinkling/spraying to cool the air and increase humidity levels under the tree canopy.

 In our garden, excess heat is not an issue – so I am not an authority on the subject!
-To learn more about protecting avocados from heat, see this great article from avo expert Greg Alder at the Yard Posts.
+To learn more about protecting your avocado plant from heat, see this great article from avo expert Greg Alder at the Yard Posts.
 He has some great examples about measures to take to grow avocados in hotter inland California areas.

 Once established, some avocado trees can tolerate occasional freezing temperatures in the high 20s to low 30s with minimal damage.
 The level of cold-tolerance varies between different varieties of avocados.
 Mexican varieties are the most cold-hardy, including Mexicola Grande (hardy down to 18°F) and Mexican hybrids like Bacon and Fuerte (both frost-tolerant down to about 26°F).
 Hass, a Mexican-Guatemalan hybrid, is sensitive to temperatures below 30°F- as are with many other Guatemalan types.
 The third and final “race” of avocado types are West Indian varieties, who are not tolerant of any frost at all.